shirinarg/feeding-the-city-2020/README.md

-# to-gardeners-survey
+# Feeding the City Research Analysis
-Data analysis into Toronto urban growing survey of 2018.
+Data analysis into sustainability and food security impacts in the context of COVID-19.
+In this repository, you will find:
+1. R Cheat Sheet on reading R code.
+2. Dr. Sarah Elton's survey conducted on Toronto Gardeners in 2018.
+Both, R markdown raw code and PDF file of R outputs are included.